• Train

 Object Detection to recognize animals with YOLO in an agriculture application with Viso Suite

-The YOLOv3 AP does indicate a trade-off between speed and accuracy for using YOLO when compared to RetinaNet since RetinaNet training time is greater than YOLOv3.
-However, the accuracy of detecting objects with YOLOv3 can be made equal to the accuracy when using RetinaNet by having a larger dataset, making it an ideal option for models that can be trained with large datasets.
+The YOLOv3 AP does indicate a trade-off between speed and accuracy for using YOLO when compared to RetinaNet since the training time is greater than YOLOv3.
+However, the accuracy of detecting objects with YOLOv3 can become equal to the accuracy when using RetinaNet by having a larger dataset.
+Thus, an ideal option for models trained with large datasets.

-An example of this would be common detection models like traffic detection, where plenty of data can be used to train the model since the number of images of different vehicles is plentiful.
-On the other hand, YOLOv3 may not be ideal for using niche models where large datasets can be hard to obtain.
+For example, in common object detection models like traffic detection, there is plenty of data available for model training.
+This is because there is a large number of organic data and vehicle images readily available.
+However, YOLOv3 may not be ideal for using niche models where large datasets can be hard to obtain.

 Installing YOLOv3

-The YOLOv3 installation is relatively straightforward.
-Installing some dependencies and libraries is necessary, and after that, it can easily be used for training models.
+The YOLOv3 installation, including pre-trained models, is relatively straightforward.
+First, it is necessary to install some dependencies and libraries.
 YOLOv3 can be installed either directly onto a computer or through a notebook (such as Google Colaboratory or Jupyter).
 For both implementations, the commands remain the same.
-Assuming all libraries have been installed, the command for installing YOLOv3 is pip install YOLOv3.
+Assuming all libraries are installed, the command for installing YOLOv3 is pip install YOLOv3.

-1. Before installing anything, I’d advise that you make sure the pip version is at least 3.0.
+1. Before installing anything, we advise that you make sure the pip version is at least 3.0.
 You can check the version with the command pip -V.

 If for any reason, you are unable to uninstall older versions of pip or can’t directly use pip version 3, you can use the command “pip3 install ___” rather than just “pip.”